Last Updated on August 17, 2023 by Michelle Ball

 Gender Discrimination Is Prohibited

 If a student has experienced gender discrimination, they can file various complaints, including with the Office for Civil Rights (OCR).
 This is a pretty effective branch of the United States Department of Education, which can step in when trouble arises.
-OCR can correct a school, and help the student who has experienced gender discrimination.
+OCR can correct a school, and help the student who has experienced gender or sex discrimination.